 - Do you want to educate others?

 All of the above require authentic followers.
-Wouldn’t you rather have 1000 authentic and returning followers that actually enjoy your content and will possibly convert into customers rather than 10,000 unauthentic followers that could care less about your blog?
+Wouldn’t you rather have 1000 authentic and returning followers that actually enjoy your content and will possibly convert into customers instead of 10,000 unauthentic followers that could care less about your content and brand?

 There are countless ways you can grow your blog authentically without having to resort to follow for follow.
 You just need to figure out the promotional methods that work for you.
 Follow for follow tactics will only hurt your blog in the end and it’s best to stay away from them.